 Dependent care benefits make it possible for many employees to work.
 Employers often offer these programs in an effort to demonstrate their commitment to employees, reduce absenteeism and increase productivity and morale.

 Trends: Complaints against employers for unequal treatment based on caregiver status (also known as family responsibility discrimination or FRD) are on the rise.
-Many employers are taking a good hard look at their dependent care practices to ensure equal treatment for all forms of caregiving.
+Some states specifically prohibit discrimination based on caregiver status (e.g., Minnesota); other states protect employees’ right to request a flexible working arrangement (e.g., Vermont).
+Employers should take a good hard look at their dependent care practices to ensure equal treatment for all forms of caregiving.

 Author: Tracy Morley, SPHR, Legal Editor